 So I would like to thank the kids next door, my cleaning lady, my wife, and dog for giving me some quiet time.

-Yes, I am definitely an Oxford comma proponent.
+Yes, I am definitely a serial comma proponent.
 Are you?

 Do you want to know more?

 More reading: Affect vs Effect And Why The Effects Affect Your Writing